 The recorded version on the 2015 release of Second Impression has Markus in a muted horn and accompaniment role for the melody sections.
-The choice to play an accompaniment part and allow other contributing members exemplifies the inclusiveness, trust and collaborative spirit that Markus brings to the recording and live performances he leads.
 The bluesy saxophone of Brice Winston lifts the group with his inspired phrases as in the trading with guitarist Scott Hesse, a sought after guitarist from Chicago playing with passion.
 Scott also plays in a group lead by saxophonist Rajiv Halim.
 Rajiv is from a recent generation of accomplished musicians saturating the city of Chicago playing with fire and a reverence for his community — musical and otherwise.
-He has chosen "Shortstop" as vehicle for his improvisations on live performances that include his debut of it at the historic club The Jazz Showcase.
+He chose "Shortstop" as vehicle for his improvisations on live performances that included his debut of it at the historic club The Jazz Showcase.

 Blue Modes (From the Underdog) borrows the chord progression from the title track ofthe 1985 recording Black Codes (From the Underground) by Wynton Marsalis.

 This tune was recorded by Markus in October 2014 for his recording Second Impression.
 Markus' sound and feel are characteristic of him on a slower groove — rhythmic nuance with the phrases and responses by thoughtful listening and interplay with the band.